 The next step is to take a clean cloth and wet it, wringing it out so that it doesn’t drip, and it's damp.

 Add some mild liquid soap to the cloth and rub the cloth together on itself to distribute the soap evenly.
 Alternatively, you can use a special leather cleaner for this step.
-Gently rub the cloth all over the surface of your shoes, going with the grain.
+Gently rub the cloth all over the surface of your entire shoe, going with the grain.

 Taking another clean cloth, dampen it, and wipe your shoes again.
 This helps to remove any excess soap from the shoes.
-Let your shoes sit in a cool spot until they are completely dry.
+Keep your shoes in a cool spot to air dry until they're completely dry.
 Do not put your shoes near a heat source, such as a furnace vent or the stove since this could cause the shoes to crack or become discolored.

 5. Condition with Baby Wipes